IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - Owl subtly stokes the flames - the hearts of Avizallans know what is needed
 - Macaw pleads for peace, more investigation needed, suggests an Avizallan killed them in the confusion
 - Raven stays silent
-- Saltwood growers get even more incited, start vandalizing Dol/Giltstern property Kingfisher Sidequest
+Kingfisher Sidequest
 - Unmask Macaw.
 She believes he's corrupt
-Vulture Sidequest?
+- interview him: Macaw's governmental duties, political opinions
+- try to tail him
+	- lead to the saltwood groves
+- spy on his office
+- go investigate land use
+- Gandras Dol might take the PCs help to stop vandalism Vulture Sidequest?
 - Raven has dirt on him, if they can get her support Ramping tension at the docks / something related to V's directive?
 - Fray tide washes in at the saltwood groves - could fight some wraiths
 - Growers refuse to defend against fray tide
-Raven starts tailing the PCs out of suspicion
+- Saltwood growers get even more incited, start vandalizing Dol/Giltstern property Raven starts tailing the PCs out of suspicion
 -
 Danger in the Reservoirs